tarcisiozf/native-nodejs-addon-tutorial/README.md

     using v8::Exception;
     using v8::Number;

-    // This is the wrapper function responsible to bridge all the V8 call arguments to our "sum" function
+    // This is the wrapper function responsible for bridging the V8 call to our functions
-    // After we get the result, we need to wrap it in a v8 value and set as the returned value void FuncSum(const FunctionCallbackInfo<Value>& args) {
+    // After we get the result, we need to wrap it into a V8 value and set as the returned value void FuncSum(const FunctionCallbackInfo<Value>& args) {
         Isolate* isolate = args.GetIsolate();
         Local<Context> ctx = isolate->GetCurrentContext();

-        // Fetches the call arguments and convert it into a int int a = (int) args[0]->Int32Value(ctx).ToChecked();
+        // Fetches the call arguments and converts it into an int int a = (int) args[0]->Int32Value(ctx).ToChecked();
         int b = (int) args[1]->Int32Value(ctx).ToChecked();

         // Call our function and store the result int result = sum(a, b);

-        // Wraps our result inside a v8 value Local<Value> output = Number::New(isolate, result);
+        // Wraps our result inside a V8 value Local<Value> output = Number::New(isolate, result);

         // Set as the returned value